randovania/randovania/docs/New Game.md

 # Rules for new games

-Randovania has a high bar of quality for our game integrations, and we wish to keep it that way.
-In order to help with that goal, there are rules that need to be met before we can accept a game.
+Randovania maintains a high quality standard for game integration.
+In order for a new game to be accepted, the following rules must be adhered to:

 - An owner for the game.
 The owner is expected to be available and willing to maintain their game for the foreseeable future.
 - A reviewer of Logic changes, separate from the owner.